NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/_index.md

 ## Related resources

-For guidance on the previous version of rate limiting rules (billed based on usage and now deprecated), refer to [Cloudflare Rate Limiting (previous version)](/waf/reference/legacy/old-rate-limiting/).
+For guidance on the previous version of rate limiting rules (billed based on usage and now deprecated), refer to [Khulnasoft Rate Limiting (previous version)](/waf/reference/legacy/old-rate-limiting/).

 {{</content-column>}}